Every Educator an Advocate

-- Understand the basic concepts and key terms in The Individuals with Disabilities Education Improvement Act (IDEA) and Section 504 of the Rehabilitation Act of 1973.
+- Participants will understand the basic concepts and key terms in The Individuals with Disabilities Education Improvement Act (IDEA) and Section 504 of the Rehabilitation Act of 1973.

-- Recognize signs and classroom behaviors indicating that a student may have an educational disability.
+- Participants will recognize signs and classroom behaviors indicating that a student may have an educational disability.

-- Identify general educational interventions and analyze data from these interventions to determine when a student should be referred for evaluation.
+- Participants will identify general educational interventions and analyze data from these interventions to determine when a student should be referred for evaluation.

-- Identify the essential questions in the special needs eligibility process.
+- Participants will identify the essential questions in the special needs eligibility process.

-- Utilize legal criteria to distinguish between eligibility for a 504 Plan and IEP.
+- Participants will utilize legal criteria to distinguish between eligibility for a 504 Plan and IEP.

-- Effectively write specific and measurable goals based on a student's present levels of performance.
+- Participants will effectively write specific and measurable goals based on a student's present levels of performance.

-- Utilize their knowledge of a student's strengths and needs, as well as appropriate accommodations, to develop an effective 504 Plan.
+- Participants will utilize their knowledge of a student's strengths and needs, as well as appropriate accommodations, to develop an effective 504 Plan.

-- Learn how to prepare for various types of school meetings, including how to work effectively with school staff and parents in support of the needs of their students.
+- Participants will learn how to prepare for various types of school meetings, including how to work effectively with school staff and parents in support of the needs of their students.

-- Utilize data gathering techniques in order to accurately and objectively report progress towards a student's IEP goals.
+- Participants will utilize data gathering techniques in order to accurately and objectively report progress towards a student's IEP goals.

-- Determine when a Functional Behavioral Assessment (FBA) may be appropriate and how to implement a Behavioral Intervention Plan (BIP) using Positive Behavioral Intervention Strategies (PBIS).
+- Participants will determine when a Functional Behavioral Assessment (FBA) may be appropriate and how to implement a Behavioral Intervention Plan (BIP) using Positive Behavioral Intervention Strategies (PBIS).

-- Become familiar with educational options beyond neighborhood public school offerings and understand when discussion of these options might be appropriate.
+- Participants will become familiar with educational options beyond neighborhood public school offerings and understand when discussion of these options might be appropriate.

-- Develop a working knowledge of dispute options, including state complaints, administrative review, mediation, and due process.
+- Participants will develop a working knowledge of dispute options, including state complaints, administrative review, mediation, and due process.